Kothao Keu Nei: Plot

-The set of popular drama "Kothao Keu Nei" of BTV during 90s.
-It was written by Humayun Ahmed and the lead role of "Baker Bhai" (second from left) was played by Asaduzzaman Noor.
+The set of the popular drama "Kothao Keu Nei" on BTV during the 1990s.
+It was written by Humayun Ahmed, and the lead role of "Baker Bhai" (second from left) was played by Asaduzzaman Noor.

 The central character of the series was "Baker Bhai".
-He was a gangster, and his companions were "Badi" and "Majnu"; all three used to travel on motorcycles.
-Most of the time, Majnu drove the motorcycle, Badi sat behind, Baker Bhai sat in the middle.
-Baker Bhai had a penchant for twisting a chain over and over on his index finger, turning it around, unfastening it, and refastening it.
-He was often seen doing this when there was no active dialogue.
-Baker Bhai liked 'Muna.'
-Muna is a girl from a lower-middle-class family.
-She works and takes care of her cousins.
-And she had a love affair with an unemployed youth named Mamun.
-Even though Baker Bhai was the gangster of the area, most of the people loved him because he was a worshiper of truth - he did not hesitate to stand by the side of oppressed people, as well as he did not accept the injustice of the society with his face, he suppressed it with his goons.
-In the course of events, Baker Bhai conflicts with an influential woman in the area named Rebecca Haque.
-The woman indulged in illegal activities in her house; Baker Bhai protested after finding out.
-Baker Bhai called her 'Kuttawali' because this powerful woman used to keep dogs in her house.
-In the meantime, the gatekeeper of Rebecca Haque was murdered in his house in the dark of night.
-Baker Bhai is blamed for the murder, and newly-arranged witness of Rebecca Haque, Moti, the new robber of the area, testifies as a witness.
-Although Baker Bhai's lawyer was handing over Moti's false testimony to the court, in the meantime, Rebecca Haque got hold of Baker Bhai's partner Badi by showing greed to frame Baker Bhai.
-Badi becomes desperate and subtly frames Baker Bhai by swearing false testimony in court.
-The court sentenced Baker Bhai, innocent of the murder, to death based on false testimony.
-The lawyer tried until the last moment to advocate for Baker Bhai but failed.
-Muna was devastated by this decision of the court.
+He was a gangster, and his companions were "Badi" and "Majnu"; the three of them travelled on motorcycles.
+Most of the time, Majnu drove the motorcycle, Badi sat at the back, and Baker Bhai sat in the middle.
+Baker Bhai had a habit of repeatedly twisting a chain around his index finger, turning it over, unfastening it, and fastening it again.
+He was often seen doing this when there was no dialogue.

+Baker Bhai was fond of 'Muna', a girl from a lower-middle-class family.
+She worked and looked after her cousins, and she was in a relationship with an unemployed young man named Mamun.
+Although Baker Bhai was the local gangster, most people loved him because he stood for justice.
+He never hesitated to support oppressed people, and rather than tolerating social injustice, he confronted it with the help of his associates.

+As the story progresses, Baker Bhai comes into conflict with an influential woman in the area named Rebecca Haque.
+She was involved in illegal activities within her house, and Baker Bhai protested after discovering them.
+He called her 'Kuttawali' because she kept dogs in her house.
+Meanwhile, Rebecca Haque's gatekeeper was murdered at his house in the dead of night.
+Baker Bhai was blamed for the murder, and Moti, a newly emerged robber in the area and a witness arranged by Rebecca Haque, testified against him.

+Although Baker Bhai's lawyer attempted to expose Moti's false testimony in court, Rebecca Haque managed to manipulate Baker Bhai's associate Badi by tempting him with greed and persuading him to implicate Baker Bhai.
+Desperate and conflicted, Badi ultimately gave false testimony in court against him.
+Based on this false testimony, the court sentenced Baker Bhai, who was innocent of the murder, to death.
+His lawyer fought for him until the very end but failed.
+Muna was devastated by the court's decision.

-Meanwhile, everyone in Muna's house also migrated to different places.
-On this solitary day, early one morning, in the semi-darkness, The police took Baker Bhai's body out through the prison gate while the Fajr call was being sounded all around.
-There was no one to accept the body except Muna.
-After the cremation, Muna grew up alone.
-As if he had no one left anywhere.
-Living up to the play's name, Muna stands alone in the wilderness in the series's last scene; the dawn's light is a shadow in the darkness.
+Meanwhile, everyone in Muna's household moved away to different places.
+One solitary morning, in the semi-darkness before dawn, the police carried Baker Bhai's body through the prison gates as the Fajr call to prayer echoed all around.
+There was no one there to receive the body except Muna.
+After the cremation, Muna was left completely alone, as though she no longer had anyone in the world.
+Living up to the play's title, Muna stands alone in the wilderness in the series's final scene, with the light of dawn appearing only as a faint shadow in the darkness.